-Infants also may be irritable, lethargic, or have irregular stools.
+Infants also may be fussy, lethargic, or have trouble pooping.

-Vomiting is another symptom of malrotation, and it can help the doctor determine where the obstruction is located.
-Vomiting that happens soon after the baby starts to cry often means the obstruction is in the small intestine; delayed vomiting usually means the blockage is in the large intestine.
-The vomit may contain bile (which is yellow or green in color) or may resemble feces.
+Vomiting is another symptom of malrotation, and it can help the doctor determine where the obstruction is.
+Vomiting that happens soon after the baby starts to cry often means the blockage is in the small intestine; delayed vomiting usually means it's in the large intestine.
+The vomit may contain bile (which is yellow or green) or may resemble feces.

-Additional symptoms of malrotation and volvulus may include:
+Other symptoms of malrotation and volvulus can include:

 - a swollen abdomen that's tender to the touch

-- diarrhea and/or bloody stools (or sometimes no stools at all)
+- diarrhea and/or bloody poop (or sometimes no poop at all)

-- irritability or crying in pain, with nothing seeming to help
+- fussiness or crying in pain, with nothing seeming to help

 - rapid heart rate and breathing

-- little or no urine because of fluid loss
+- little or no pee because of fluid loss

-If volvulus or another intestinal blockage is suspected, the doctor will examine your child and then may order X-rays, a computed tomography (CT) scan, or an ultrasound of the abdominal area.
+If volvulus or another intestinal blockage is suspected, the doctor will examine your child and then may order X-rays, a computed tomography (CT) scan, or an abdominal ultrasound.

 The doctor may use barium or another liquid contrast agent to see the X-ray or scan more clearly.
-The contrast can show if the bowel has a malformation and can usually determine where a blockage is located.
+The contrast can show if the bowel has a malformation and can usually find where the blockage is.

 Adults and older kids usually drink barium in a liquid form.
 Infants may need to be given barium through a tube inserted from the nose into the stomach, or sometimes are given a barium enema, in which the liquid barium is inserted through the rectum.

 Treating significant malrotation almost always requires surgery.
 The timing and urgency will depend on the child's condition.
-If there is already a volvulus, surgery must be performed right away in order to prevent damage to the bowel.
+If there is already a volvulus, surgery must be done right away to prevent damage to the bowel.